Spontaneous combustion

 A large compost pile can spontaneously combust if improperly managed.

 Spontaneous combustion or spontaneous ignition is a type of combustion which occurs by self-heating (increase in temperature due to exothermic internal reactions), followed by thermal runaway (self heating which rapidly accelerates to high temperatures) and finally, autoignition.
 It is distinct from (but has similar practical effects to) pyrophoricity, in which a compound needs no self-heat to ignite.
 The correct storage of spontaneously combustible materials is extremely important, as improper storage is the main cause of spontaneous combustion.
-Materials such as coal, cotton, hay, and oils should be stored at proper temperatures and moisture levels to prevent spontaneous combustion.
+Materials such as coal, cotton, hay and oils should be stored at proper temperatures and moisture levels to prevent spontaneous combustion.

 Reports of spontaneous human combustion are not considered truly spontaneous, but due to external ignition.

 Cause and ignition

 Spontaneous combustion can occur when a substance with a relatively low ignition temperature such as hay, straw, peat, etc., begins to release heat.
-This may occur in several ways, either by oxidation in the presence of moisture and air, or bacterial fermentation, which generates heat.
+This may occur in several ways, either by oxidation in the presence of moisture and air, or by bacterial fermentation, which generates heat.
 These materials are thermal insulators that prevent the escape of heat causing the temperatures of the material to rise above its ignition point.
 Combustion will begin when a sufficient oxidizer, such as oxygen, and fuel are present to maintain the reaction into thermal runaway.

 Thermal runaway can occur when the amount of heat produced is greater than the rate at which the heat is lost.
 Materials that produce a lot of heat may combust in relatively small volumes, while materials that produce very little heat may only become dangerous when well insulated or stored in large volumes.
 Most oxidation reactions accelerate at higher temperatures, so a pile of material that would have been safe at a low ambient temperature may spontaneously combust during hotter weather.